 Estate administration is a long and complex legal process, so expect it to take months rather than weeks.
 As each estate is different, it is almost impossible to tell how long the process will take without knowing more about the specific nature of the estate.
 We offer one of the most efficient services available.

 Kings Court Trust holds client monies in segregated and separate client accounts with strictly controlled access.
-We are fully regulated which means we contribute to our regulator's compensation fund.
 In the extraordinarily unlikely event of our ceasing to trade, our regulator takes on responsibility for estate completion/client monies.
 Our client monies are independently audited by our auditors and our regulator on an annual basis.
 We have been in business 15 years and of course, have professional indemnity insurance.
 In fact, we don’t need to be regulated but have chosen to be so to ensure consumers get the protection of our regulator in addition to access to the Legal Services Ombudsman for any services issues, should they arise.